simboonlong/css-animatable/README.md

 ### To contribute

-- Make a pull request after creating a new attribute with demo, or add on new creative demos to any attribute in [here](https://github.com/simboonlong/css-animatable/tree/master/src/components/CssProperty).
+- Make a pull request after creating a new attribute with demo, or add on any new creative demos to existing attribute in [here](https://github.com/simboonlong/css-animatable/tree/master/src/components/CssProperty).
 - Animation should be triggered by hover (for easy viewing).

 Author © [Sim Boon Long](http://simboonlong.com).